berkeley-cs61as/markdown-courseware/textbook/chapter11 Project 1 - Chatterbot/section01 Project 1 - Chatterbot.md

+**THIS PAGE IS INCOMPLETE.
+DO NOT START WORKING ON THIS PROJECT YET!**

 We have a new Project 1 for this semester called "Chatterbot".

 A "Chatterbot" is a program that is able to "chat" or "communicate" with a